Riolan/capstone/DatabaseREADME.md

 This project provides a Python-based pipeline for uploading images and annotations to AWS S3 and inserting their metadata into a PostgreSQL database hosted on AWS RDS.
 It uses COCO-style JSON annotations to populate image classification and bounding box tables for training AI models.

+## Database Contains
+- 27000+ labeled images
+- Original annotation files in COCO format for the images
+- The sql schema for the tables

 ## ✅ Prerequisites